Cameron Ripley | | Company Culture | 0 comments

 How to Apply Radical Candor to Your Work Culture

-2 min read ✭ Kim Scott’s book, Radical Candor, is not only a valuable read, but a great point of inspiration for not just Nonprofit Leaders, but any sort of person in a management or leadership role.
-If you’re looking to up your leadership game or your management style or even your mentorship, this is for you!
+2 min to read ✭ Kim Scott’s book, Radical Candor, is not only a valuable read, but a great point of inspiration for not just Nonprofit Leaders, but any sort of person in a management or leadership role.
+If you're looking to up your leadership game or your management style or even your mentorship, this is for you!

 What Is Radical Candor?

 Radical Candor is being able to directly challenge your employees and team members while at the same time caring personally.
 When this is done right it allows people to be more themselves at work and that can really take both the productivity and happiness to the next level for your team.

 What Isn’t Radical Candor?

 Radical Candor isn’t Ruinous Empathy, Obnoxious Aggression and Manipulative Insincerity.
 These are the types of things we want to avoid.
 Obnoxious Aggression is what happens when you challenge but don’t care.
 It’s praise that doesn’t feel sincere or criticism that isn’t delivered kindly.